Tmehta005/Viral_Infection_CG_Adhesion/README.md

 ## Output

 Adhesion dynamics and effectiveness are calculated based on the large amounts of bead location data.
-The output file has two different results - (a) the time-dependent average proximity of the membrane from the virus for each of the Temperature-Tension combinations (b) The steadystate values of the proximity index and time to attach.
+The output file has two different results - (a) the time-dependent average proximity of the membrane from the virus for each of the Temperature-Tension combinations (b) The steady state values of the proximity index and time to attach.